Xenobiotic

 A xenobiotic is a chemical substance found within an organism that is not naturally produced or expected to be present within the organism.
 It can also cover substances that are present in much higher concentrations than are usual.
 Natural compounds can also become xenobiotics if they are taken up by another organism, such as the uptake of natural human hormones by fish found downstream of sewage treatment plant outfalls, or the chemical defenses produced by some organisms as protection against predators.
+The term "xenobiotic" is also used to refer to organs transplanted from one species to another.